patternfly/patternfly-elements/docs/content/develop/step-2d.md

 }
 ```

-Now, we'll add the `pfe-photo-url` attribute to our `observedAttributes`:
+Now, we'll add the `photo-url` attribute to our `observedAttributes`:

 ```
 static get observedAttributes() {